bartwronski/PoissonSamplingGenerator/README.md

 iterations_per_point = 64   # iterations per point trying to look for a new point with larger distance sorting_buckets = 0         # if this option is > 0, then sequence will be optimized for tiled cache locality in n x n tiles (x followed by y) num_dim = 2                 # 1, 2, 3 dimensional version
+num_rotations = 1           # number of rotations of disk pattern to check against
 ```

 ### Requirements

 This simple script requires some scientific Python environment like Anaconda or WinPython.
 Tested with Anaconda.
+Anaconda contains PyQT4, so it should be easy to use with GUI as well.
+Tested on Windows and Mac OSX.

 ### Author
 Bartlomiej "Bart" Wronski